Chevrolet Bolt Insurance Rates

 Wyoming | $1,130 | -$136 | -10.7% |

-Using high physical damage deductibles could cut rates by as much as $430 annually, whereas buying more liability protection will increase rates.
-Changing from a 50/100 limit to a 250/500 limit will cost as much as $414 more per year.
+Using high physical damage deductibles can save as much as $430 each year, while increasing your policy's liability limits will increase premiums.
+Changing from a 50/100 limit to a 250/500 limit will cost up to $414 extra every year.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you are likely paying at least $1,500 to $2,100 extra per year, depending on your age.
-Chevrolet Bolt insurance for high-risk drivers can be from 43% to 132% more than a normal policy.
+If you have a few violations or tend to cause accidents, you are likely paying $1,500 to $2,100 in extra premium annually, depending on your age.
+High-risk driver insurance ranges anywhere from 43% to 132% more than a normal policy.
 View High Risk Driver Rates

 Model Year | Comprehensive | Collision | Liability | Total Premium |